somatechlat/SomaAgentHub/services/memory-gateway/README.md

 ## ⚡ Capabilities

 - **Remember/Recall API** – Store arbitrary JSON payloads by key and fetch them later.
-- **Vector Storage** – When Qdrant is available, vectors are generated via the SomaLanguage Model (SLM) provider and stored for semantic search.
+- **Vector Storage** – When Qdrant is available, vectors are generated via the centralized LLM Hub and stored for semantic search.
 - **RAG Retrieval** – Retrieves top matches for a query and composes a summary response.
 - **Metrics** – Counts requests via Prometheus counter `somabrain_requests_total`.